Julius Malema: Traffic offence arrest: December 2013

+Hate speech conviction, 2025

+On 27 August 2025, the Equality Court found Malema guilty of hate speech over remarks made in 2022.
+According to the court, Malema's comments included calls for the murder of a white man, which the court ruled to be "a clear attempt to promote hatred".
+The court said “Whilst calling out someone who behaves as a racist may be acceptable, calling for them to be killed is not,”.

+Discharge of a fiream in public

+On 1 October 2025, Malema was found guilty on charges related to his firearm discharge in public by the East London magistrate court.
+He was convicted on charges of discharging live ammunition during a 2018 rally in Mdantsane.
+His sentencing will be in January 2026.

 Public image

-Malema is known for his oratory skills.
+Malema is known for his oratorical skills.
 He is also known for his very controversial statements and has become a frequent target for lampooning.
-Initially, Cartoonists Zapiro and Jeremy Nell frequently drew him dressed in nappies.
-More recently, as Malema's public profile has grown, he has been described by critics in the media as a demagogue and even a fascist.
+Initially, cartoonists Zapiro and Jeremy Nell often drew him dressed in nappies (diapers).
+Around 2010 Malema's public profile grew and he was described by critics in the media as a demagogue and a fascist.

-He was listed in Time's Least Influential People of 2010, whereas conversely Forbes magazine named him as one of the "10 Youngest Power Men in Africa" in September 2011.
+Malema was listed in Time's Least Influential People of 2010, whereas conversely Forbes magazine named him as one of the "10 Youngest Power Men in Africa" in September 2011.
 Writing in the Sowetan, Andile Mngxitama described Malema as "an opportunist who raised these issues [nationalisation, land reform etc], not to solve them, but to trick the poor who have been waiting for a better life for all for almost 20 years now under your party's rule ...
 Instead of leading the new struggle as a selfless leader of the poor, you only pay lip service to the plight of our people while you amass great amounts of wealth through your political influence."

 Between 2010 and 2013 popular media have referred to the Malema Dilemma to describe the duality between Malema's electoral popularity and the consequences of his controversial statements.

+In May 2025, he was denied a visa by the United Kingdom which according to the British government was due to a bank holiday and short notice not giving time to process his application.
+Malema called the denial a "political attack"; Malema made disparaging remarks about the United Kingdom and its monarchy after the death of Elizabeth II.
+A month later, it was confirmed by the Home Office that Malema was banned from entering the United Kingdom, citing racist comments he had made.

+During a meeting in the Oval Office between Donald Trump and Cyril Ramaphosa, Trump played a video featuring some of Malema's controversial statements, to support Trump's claims of violence against white farmers in South Africa.

 Personal life

-He married his long-time girlfriend in a private ceremony under heavy security in his hometown Seshego in 2014.
+Malema married his long-time girlfriend in a private ceremony under heavy security in his hometown Seshego in 2014.
 Their first son Munzhedzi was born in 2016.
 Their second son Kopano was born in 2018.
 Malema also has a son named Ratanang from a previous relationship with Maropeng Ramohlale.